 Link to NTSB report for Dominator gyrocopter accident 26.9.13

 22nd September 2013 - Mazeppa Bay, South Africa - ZU-ERT - Auto-Gyro MT-03 - during climb out with two on board the gyrocopter suddenly descended when at approx 30m and could not gain altitude.
 The pilot tried to accelerate down into a neighbouring valley, passed under a power line but was boxed in by more power lines and the valley side so made a forced landing.
 The gyrocopter cartwheeled on landing but both pilot and passenger were able to walk away from the accident.
 Subsequently after downloading the controller it was discovered that approx 11 seconds after takeoff started the computer opened the engine wastegate leaving the pilot with just 91% power from the 115% expected.
 The problem was traced to a faulty component in the turbo protection system.

 22nd September 2013 - Montpelier airpark, near Townsville, Queensland, Australia - A Magni gyrocopter was hit by a wallaby during its take off roll - the wallaby was killed, the gyrocopter was damaged as it rolled over - the pilot escaped unhurt.

-11th September 2013 - El Pinillo, Gran Canaria, Spain - type unknown - registration unknown - Fatal accident the gyrocopter crashed and burst into flames.
+11th September 2013 - La Aldea de San Nicolás, El Pinillo, Gran Canaria, Spain - Airbet Girabet II Sport - EC-GC1 - Fatal accident - the gyrocopter crashed shortly after take off hiting a building and burst into flames.
 The pilot was killed and the female passenger suffered multiple burns.

 News link to Spanish gyrocopter accident 11.9.13

 Second News link to accident 11.9.13

 8th September 2013 - Brits area, South Africa - Auto-Gyro MTOsport - ZU-RGL - During approach for landing the gyro experienced windshear which resulted in height loss - the gyrocopter hit vegetation on final approach. - source SA CAA

 5th September 2013 - Baragwanath airfield, South Africa - Auto-Gyro Calidus - ZU-RHE - the gyrocopter rolled over during landing - source SA CAA